 The answer is three-fold:

-ii) Communities have low expectations of what can be achieved, due to lack of precedence
+2. Communities have low expectations of what can be achieved if public funds and resources are better managed, due to lack of precedence.

-ii) Safeguarding and promoting the well-being of children and communities
+To improve the well-being of children and communities in Africa.

 - People’s lived experiences shape their beliefs